 Please include your name, the date you are submitting your application, and graduation month/year on three separte lines (aligned right) in the header.

 In 500-1000 words address the following:

-Applications will be evaluated based on essay content and calibur as related to the prompt, record of community service, and adhererance to the application instructions.
-Letters of support will not be considred.
+Applications will be evaluated based on essay content and caliber as related to the prompt, and adherence to the application instructions.
+Letters of support will not be considered.